 But how contactless payments affect business and economy?
 What are the examples of successful implementation of contactless payment technology?

-In 2016 in Seattle, the American eCommerce giant Amazon launched a new type of Amazon Go offline store with no cash registers or cashiers.
-Buyers only need to select the right products from the range offered and leave the store, the payment will pass on its own, contactless and discreetly.
+In 2016, eCommerce giant Amazon launched a new type of Amazon Go offline store in Seattle – with no cash registers or cashiers.
+In there, buyers just pick up the products and leave the store, and payments are done automatically, contactless, and discreetly.

 The company combines RFID (radio frequency identification technology) with smart video cameras.
-The system records when the customer takes an item off the shelf, while video cameras locate the customer inside the store.
-A comparison of different data allows the system to identify who took an item from the shelf and record it in a shopping list in an Amazon mobile application.
+The system records when a customer takes an item off the shelf, while video cameras locate the customer inside the store.
+Combined data analysis allows the system to identify who took which items and record it in a shopping list in the Amazon mobile app.

 This approach allows customers to perform a reverse operation, return a product to the shelf and thus automatically exclude it from the virtual shopping basket.
 Products can be carried out in pockets or hands.
-After a person has gone through the turnstiles, the money is automatically deducted from his Amazon account.
+Once a person goes through the turnstiles, the money is automatically deducted from his Amazon account.

-Amazon Go, where the whole process of shopping (from selection to payment for goods) carried out by the buyer, brings 50% more profit than the traditional format stores.
+Amazon Go, where the whole process of shopping (from selection to payment) is carried out by the buyer, brings 50% more profit than traditional stores.

-The company continues to develop a new payment method that will allow consumers to pay for their purchases using the palm of their hand without using a bank card.
+The company is developing a new payment method that will allow consumers to pay for their purchases using the palm of their hand, without using a bank card.

-The company plans to provide customers with an opportunity to tie the data of a bank card to their palms, which will allow them to make purchases with one touch of a hand without using “plastic”.
-Also, the company plans to introduce payment by hand in the supermarket chain “Whole Foods”.
-How we can see, Amazon is the leading contactless payment developing company in the world.
+The company plans to offer customers an opportunity to tie the data of a bank card to their palms.
+This would allow them to make a purchase with one touch, without using “plastic”.
+Also, the company plans to introduce such payment in the supermarket chain “Whole Foods”.
+Clearly, Amazon is the leading contactless payment developing company in the world.

 Contactless payments are becoming part of the “on-demand economy”.
 Taxi applications such as Uber, Bolt, Gett can be used for reference.
-These services allow users to tie a card to a mobile application once and then automatically pay for their trips without touching either cash or the interface of the application itself.
+These services allow users to tie a card to a mobile application once and then automatically pay for their trips without touching neither cash nor the interface of the application itself.

-Besides mobile platforms for ordering services, functions of contactless payments are available both on social networks (Facebook, Twitter) and messengers like Telegram, WhatsApp and Viber.
+Besides mobile platforms, functions of contactless payments are available both on social networks (Facebook, Twitter) and messengers like Telegram, WhatsApp, and Viber.

 Over the next decade, we will see more changes in the banking industry than in the last 100 years.
 KPMG Global’s research “The Future of Digital Banking” confirms that technologies such as Artificial Intelligence, Blockchain, Biometrics, 5G, AR/VR will have the greatest impact on the financial services industry in the next 10-15 years.
-Soon, contactless payments can be replaced by voice command and biometrics.
+So, voice command and biometrics can replace contactless payments pretty soon.
 Thanks to the “Internet of Things”, any device can become a digital channel for paying for goods and services.

 Examples of successful implementation of contactless payments into banking systems are Monobank, Revolut, N26.
 All these banks are mobile, they have no offices, but are incredibly popular.
-Of course, among young people.
+Of course, among youth mostly.

-The sphere of contactless payments is huge and develops due to the solutions implemented by eCommerce companies, blockchain platforms, mobile developers, financial projects, banks, and even companies specializing in passenger transportation.
+The sphere of contactless payments is huge and is backed by eCommerce companies, blockchain platforms, mobile developers, financial projects, banks, and even companies specializing in passenger transportation.

 The rapid development of mobile technologies and contactless payments is creating a new model of user behavior.
 This behavior model prefers the active use of smartphones, contactless payments and various connected devices in everyday life.

-Banks that do not think about the development of contactless payments may lose in the future: they will lose both clients and time.
+Banks that do not think about the development of contactless payments may lose both clients and time in the future.

-One of the main factors that stimulate the development of contactless payments in the world is the desire to be the first in innovations.
+One of the main factors that stimulate the development of contactless payments in the world is the desire to lead innovation.
 Contactless technologies are a sign of the modernity of banks and businesses.

-A lot of countries have long adopted cashless technology, some experts even claim that the more NFC payments a country has, the greater its economic potential.
-Cash payments are still prevalent in developing countries, but in recent years, high-population countries such as China, India, Brazil, and the USA have begun to step forward into a contactless future.
+Many countries have already adopted cashless technology.
+Some experts even compare the number of NFC payments a country has to its economic potential.
+Although cash payments are still prevalent in developing countries, high-population states like China, India, Brazil, and the USA are already entering a contactless future.

-According to Business Insider, the flagship for developing countries is China, with its unique payment technology integrated into its local social network – WeChat messenger.
-This subsidiary of China’s giant Tencent is a mix of services, one of which is WeChat Pay, a contactless payment system for more than 1 billion users that allows them to send money directly from one smartphone to another without leaving the application, further boosting the commercial boom in China.
+According to Business Insider, the flagship for developing countries is China with its unique payment technology integrated into a local social network – WeChat.
+This subsidiary of China’s giant Tencent is a mix of services, one of which is WeChat Pay, a contactless payment system for more than 1 billion users.
+It allows sending money directly from one smartphone to another within the app, furtherly boosting the commercial boom in China.

-According to the Merchant Savvy web service, China dominates in contactless payment development.
-Only in February 2019, 1 out of 9 people on the planet used Chinese payment systems to send and receive cash during the Chinese New Year.
+According to the Merchant Savvy web service too, China dominates in contactless payment development.
+In February 2019, 1 out of 9 people on the planet used Chinese payment systems to send and receive cash during the Chinese New Year.

-According to Worldpay’s 2018 Global Payment Report, mobile payments will continue to grow and by 2022 become the second most popular method of payment after bank cards in the world.
+According to Worldpay’s 2018 Global Payment Report, mobile payments will continue to grow and become the second most popular method of payment after bank cards in the world by 2022.

 In the US and Europe, card payments are still more popular than mobile payments.
 There are various reasons for this, but among the main ones are conservatism, as well as firmness of the authority of EMV chip cards, which are very popular among middle-class people.